Governance and policies

 We apply the operational control approach to the scope of our environmental and socio-economic management.
 This applies to the operational performance of the common part areas (CPA) of our directly managed centres and our Head Office in the UK (landlord consumption).
 We report on the base building performance of these directly-managed centres.

 The data from Lichfields on the economic contribution of intu includes data from all of our UK centres, not just those that are directly managed, as well as our Spanish portfolio.

 Data collection and monitoring

 CR data, both environmental and community, is collected at each centre individually.
 Environmental data is disclosed to the CR Management Committee three times per year.
 Our internal audit function visited four centres during 2017 to conduct CR health checks and our external assurers, Corporate Citizenship, visited two centres in 2017.

 We report against EPRA and GRI indicators, please see the GRI/EPRA table, which sets out where all CR performance indicators can be found in the CR report, Annual Report and intu website.

 CR risk management and compliance

-The company complies with all applicable legislation and has been subject to no sanctions or fines for environmental, health and safety or other infringements in 2016.
+The company uses the precautionary principle in taking environmental impacts into account, and complies with all applicable legislation. intu has been subject to no sanctions or fines for environmental, health and safety or other infringements in 2017.